max-prokopenko/react-native-gif/README.md

 Performant component for GIFs (significant performance increase and better memory usage on iOS).
 Caching is a available for iOS.

+## v3.x.x

+Updating from v2.x.x to v3.x.x might have some breaking changes due to migration from `FLAnimatedImage` to `SDWebImage`.
+Please create a issue or pull request if you notice any bugs.

 ## Installation

 ```sh